ryancoffee/CookieSimSlim/README.md

 .h5 file structure: (assuming 64 angles and 128 energy bins)
-* image	-- still setting the key as a hash... avoiding collision since could be adding images to existing file.... though really unlikely since using PID in filename to avoid fileaccess collisions.
+* image	-- still setting the key as a hash to avoiding collision since could be adding images to existing file.... though really unlikely since using PID in filename to avoid fileaccess collisions.
+This may need revisiting... maybe each file update would start a new dataset with a new rngseed?
 	* Xhits (N,)
 	* Xaddresses (nangles,)
 	* Xnedges (nangles,)